aws-samples/sample-iac-cloudformation-wrapper/cdk-project/README.md

 This project is derived from the same base template you'd get by running `npx cdk init app --language=typescript` (see the [CLI reference](https://docs.aws.amazon.com/cdk/v2/guide/ref-cli-cmd-init.html)).

-(After `git clone`ing a local copy of the code, and with NodeJS installed), developers could run standard CDK commands (from this folder) like:
+(After `git clone`ing a local copy of the code, and with NodeJS installed), developers could run standard CDK commands from this folder - like:

 - `npm install` - Install the dependencies
 - `npm run lint` - Lint & format the source code